Connelito/Excel-Kickstarter-Analysis/README.md

   ![Backers Outcomes](Images/backers_outcome.png)

 I created a new worksheet in my workbook and created a column for the number of backers of successful campaigns and unsuccessful campaigns.
-With that information, I was able to evaluate the `Mean` `Median` `Minimum` `Maximum` `Variance` and `Standard Deviation` for successful and unsuccessful campaigns.
+With that information, I was able to evaluate the `Mean`, `Median`, `Minimum`, `Maximum`, `Variance` and `Standard Deviation` for successful and unsuccessful campaigns.

 ## Report